nya3jp/tast/docs/test_dependencies.md

     only when ARC is supported on the board.
 *   `arc32` - Runs 32-bit Android primary ABI.
 *   `arc64` - Runs 64-bit Android primary ABI, may or may not have 32-bit support.
+*   `arc_android_data_cros_access` - The ability to access Android's /data directory from ChromeOS.
+    For ARCVM virtio-blk /data devices, this only ensures that we can mount the virtio-blk disk image of Android's /data directory on the host, and does not grant an automatic access to Android's /data directory from the host side.
 *   `arc_camera1` - Using [Camera HAL3] in Chrome and [Camera HAL1] in Android.
 *   `arc_camera3` - Using [Camera HAL3] interface in Chrome and Android.
 *   `arc_launched_32bit` - This platform originally launched with 32-bit Android.